TRIVlAL/gigno_engine/README.md

 ﻿# Gigno Engine

-## Simple real-time 3d renderer / Engine powered by Vulkan.
+## Real-time 3d renderer / Engine powered by Vulkan.

 This project is a real-time renderer / Engine using the Vulkan Rendering API and glfw.
 The rendering architercture inspired by the amazing tutorial series by [vulkan-tutorial](https://vulkan-tutorial.com/Introduction) and [video series](https://www.youtube.com/playlist?list=PL8327DO66nu9qYVKLDmdLW_84-yE4auCR) by Brendan Galea.